🎞️ View video tutorial: Creating prescriptions

-📌 Note: When you type the treatment name and do not select one from the list, it is not linked to a DIN number, a warning message appears indicating that the medication cannot be included in interaction checking.
+📌 Note: If you type the treatment name and do not select one from the list, it is not linked to a DIN number, a warning message appears indicating that the medication cannot be included in interaction checking.
 The warning message also appears if you select a medication from the list but change any information in the Name field.

 In the drop-down list, select the dose type (e.g. Tablet(s), mg).

-Select a frequency.
+Select a frequency from the list.
 If none of the options are appropriate, select OTH - Other and then, in the Additional Instructions field, enter the frequency.
 For example, you can enter "Up to 8x/day".

 Enter the duration in days, weeks, months, or years.
 Short form entry can be used.

-📌 Note: You must type days, months or years following the number.
+📌 Note: You must type days, weeks, months or years following the number.
 The CHR remembers values you enter so, in the future, you can quickly choose commonly-used durations from the list.